Mexico approves up to 50% tariffs on China and other Asian nations

 Follow topic:

-For decades, Mexico has embraced free trade more than nearly any other country in the Americas, inking dozens of trade deals with nations all across the globe.
+For decades, Mexico has embraced free trade more than nearly any other country in the Americas, inking dozens of trade deals with nations across the globe.
 But Ms Sheinbaum’s leftist Morena party is now moving in a different direction.

-Mexico’s finance ministry estimates the new tariffs will raise nearly 52 billion pesos (S$3.7 billion) in extra revenue in 2026.
+Mexico’s Finance Ministry estimates the new tariffs will raise nearly 52 billion pesos (S$3.7 billion) in extra revenue in 2026.

-Chinese officials have sharply criticized the latest Mexican tariffs as unwarranted and harmful.
+Chinese officials have sharply criticised the latest Mexican tariffs as unwarranted and harmful.
 According to the tariff legislation, Chinese cars will face among the steepest tariffs at 50 per cent.

 The country’s massive auto sector currently holds 20 per cent of the Mexican market, up dramatically from minimal vehicle imports just six years ago.

 See more on